Scans and ingestion in Microsoft Purview

-This article provides an overview of the Scanning and Ingestion features in Azure Purview.
-These features connect your Purview account to your sources to populate the data map and data catalog so you can begin exploring and managing your data through Purview.
+This article provides an overview of the Scanning and Ingestion features in Microsoft Purview.
+These features connect your Microsoft Purview account to your sources to populate the data map and data catalog so you can begin exploring and managing your data through Microsoft Purview.

-After data sources are registered in your Purview account, the next step is to scan the data sources.
+After data sources are registered in your Microsoft Purview account, the next step is to scan the data sources.
 The scanning process establishes a connection to the data source and captures technical metadata like names, file size, columns, and so on.
-It also extracts schema for structured data sources, applies classifications on schemas, and applies sensitivity labels if your Purview account is connected to a Microsoft 365 Security and Compliance Center (SCC).
-The scanning process can be triggered to run immediately or can be scheduled to run on a periodic basis to keep your Purview account up to date.
+It also extracts schema for structured data sources, applies classifications on schemas, and applies sensitivity labels if your Microsoft Purview Data Map is connected to a Microsoft Purview compliance portal.
+The scanning process can be triggered to run immediately or can be scheduled to run on a periodic basis to keep your Microsoft Purview account up to date.